The company is behind with HMRC PAYE and VAT payments! What can we do? Could we ask for time to pay?

 - Depending on why your company can't pay, what your payment history has been and how long it needs to pay the rest..
 HMRC will ask you a number of questions so that they can judge the company's ability to pay this debt via future payments.

-- Finally, can you introduce more money into the company to pay the tax debts?
-Could you raise money from the bank, factoring companies, new investors or Funding Circle, for example?
+Can you introduce more money into the company to pay the tax debts?
+Could you raise money from the bank, or get a VAT Loan for example?

 If the company is insolvent, you could be personally liable for the debts if you continue to trade whist doing nothing about the problems the company faces.
 Wrongful trading can be a real problem if ongoing tax arrears are building up and the company enters insolvent liquidation.
 Failure to pay NIC could result in a personal liability notice from HMRC.